PRX/Porter/README.md

 ### Copy

 `Copy` tasks create copies of the job's source file.
 Each copy task creates one copy, but a job can include any number of copy tasks.
 Each copy task defines a `Destination`.
 Currently the only supported destination mode is `AWS/S3`.
 Copy tasks **do not** check if an object already exists in the given location.
-A copy task can include any number of destinations.

 The `Time` and `Timestamp` in the output represent approximately when the file finished being copied.